 How Do I Become a Librarian?

 Librarians are typically book-lovers who want to promote reading and help people use the information and media resources that libraries offer.
 Read on to learn about librarian career requirements.
-Schools offering Archival Studies degrees can also be found in these popular choices.

 Becoming a Librarian Overview

 Aspiring librarians often complete a master's degree program and attain licensing or certification.
 These programs prepare individuals for specialized areas in the field.

 |Median Salary (2020)||$60,820*|

 |Work Environment||Private office or shared workspace|

 |Similar Occupations||Secondary teacher, postsecondary teacher, library technician, health educator, community health worker, archivist, curator, and museum worker|